Lions’ Commentary on UNIX

 To Place an Order

-Non-USA customers: International print-on-demand and wholesale distribution is available: Lightning Source UK for the United Kingdom, Lightning Source Global Connect for (as of July 2021) Brazil, China, Germany, India, Italy, Japan, Poland, Russia, South Korea, and Spain).
+Non-USA customers: International print-on-demand and wholesale distribution is available: Lightning Source UK for the United Kingdom, Lightning Source Australia for Australia, and Lightning Source Global Connect for many other countries (as of July 2021 Brazil, China, Germany, India, Italy, Japan, Poland, Russia, South Korea, and Spain).

 About Lions’ Commentary on UNIX 6th Edition, with Source Code